Oura Ring for stress and HRV tracking

 • You need real-time heart rate during exercise

-• You prefer a monthly payment model over upfront cost
+• You prefer monthly payment over upfront cost

 • You want instant results — this is a 4–8 week data tool